Energy in California: Natural gas

 California natural gas production typically is less than 2 percent of total annual U.S. production and satisfies less than one-sixth of state demand.
 California receives most of its natural gas by pipeline from production regions in the Rocky Mountains, the Southwest, and western Canada.
 Some of this is seasonally stored in the Aliso Canyon Oil Field, and its 2015 leak caused California to install grid batteries to compensate.

 Sustainable

-California has led the United States from 2010 to 2013 with its sustainable energy plans (also known as "clean energy"), with Clean Edge's Clean Energy Index for 2013 rating it at 91.7, with the second ranked state being Massachusetts, at 77.8, and Mississippi the lowest at 4.2.
+California has led the United States from 2010 to 2017 with its sustainable energy plans (also known as "clean energy"), with Clean Edge's Clean Energy Index for 2017 rating it at 92.0, with the second ranked state being Massachusetts, at 77.8, and North Dakota the lowest at 8.0.
 California is the only state with extensive deployment of wind, solar, and geothermal energy.
 California's venture capital investments in sustainable energy are greater than the other 49 states combined, at $2.2 billion in 2012.
-In August 2018, California's legislature passed legislation that mandates completely carbon-free electricity generation by 2045.